Geshe Jampa Gyaltsen

-Tuesday Teachings with Geshela – Buddhist Philosophy 2017
+Advanced Teachings on Buddhist Philosophy 2017

-(check calendar for dates)
+(Tuesdays 7–8.30 pm – check calendar for dates)

-The Mind-Only school was particularly influential in much of the Far East (China, Japan, Korea, Vietnam, etc) through the works of the great Chinese scholar Xuan Zang (602-664) who studied in India.
+The Mind-only school is one of the four Buddhist Schools of Tenets and was particularly influential in much of the Far East (China, Japan, Korea, Vietnam) through the works of the great Chinese Scholar Xuan Zang (602-664) who studied in India.